THE LOMAKIN EFFECT

 Additional B-Series Resources

-Contact Us For Composite Materials and Pump Components
+Learn more about Our Composite Materials and Components

 Boulden has a large inventory of standard sizes of Vespel® CR-6100 in the U.S., Europe, and Singapore to help you make the upgrade today.
 Vespel® CR-6100 or one of our B-Series composite materials can be used in almost all chemicals and temperatures from cryogenic to 500F (260C).
 Sign up for our newsletter or visit our blog to stay up to date about our materials and components.